Verbweaver/verbweaver/docs/graph-view.md

 # Graph View User Guide

-This guide covers the Graph view and its three sub-views: Mind Map, Outline, and Progression.
+This guide covers the Graph view and its sub-views: Mind Map, Outline, Progression, and Group.
 It explains what each sub-view is for, how to use it, and tips for getting the most out of your data.

 ## Overview